-Our ayatakadai comes with its own sword which is longer than that used for the takadai.
-The ayatakadai uses a fastener system that was originally developed for conference booths because they were reassembled so often.
-Our ayatakadai can be assembled and disassembled thousands of times without worry that there will be any failure of the bolt and dowel pin assembly.
+The extended takadai/ayatakadai comes with two maple swords, one for the extended takadai and a longer one for the ayatakadai.
+The equipment uses a fastener system that was originally developed for conference booths because they were reassembled so often.
+Our equipment can be assembled and disassembled thousands of times without worry that there will be any failure of the bolt and dowel pin assembly.

 Made in USA by BraidersHand.
 The waiting list is approximately 18 months for extended takadai/ayatakedai.